qiime2/dev-docs/source/tutorials/conda-tutorial.rst

 Publishing your plugin on conda
 ###############################

-Once you've `made your first qiime2 plugin </posts/2018/03/qiime2-plugin>`__, you'll need to build it into a conda package and upload it to anaconda.org so others can easily install it.
+Once you've made your first qiime2 plugin (:doc:`/tutorials/first-plugin-tutorial`), you'll need to build it into a conda package and upload it to anaconda.org so others can easily install it.
 This tutorial is intended for first-time python developers trying to put their QIIME 2 plugin into conda.
+(If you are updating a pre-existing plugin, you can also check out the :doc:`/tutorials/updating-plugin` tutorial.)

 In this tutorial, I'll be drawing on examples from my experience developing the `q2-perc-norm <https://github.com/cduvallet/q2-perc-norm>`__ and `q2-dbotu <https://github.com/cduvallet/q2-dbotu>`__ plugins.